-1. The teacher gives the student an oral warning.
-Depending on the seriousness of the infraction, beyond giving a warning, the teacher may require the student to make up an assignment or any other consequence that seems fit and inform the MYP coordinator.

-2. If academic malpractice happens again, then each step of the school's discipline policy is followed.

-3. In addition, if a student cheats, plagiarizes and/or lies, he/she may receive zero for the entire assignment and may not qualify for makeup of the assignment subject to the teacher's discretion.
+- 1. The teacher gives the student an oral warning.
+Depending on the seriousness of the infraction, beyond giving a warning, the teacher may require the student to make up an assignment or any other consequence that seems fit and inform the MYP coordinator. - 2.
+If academic malpractice happens again, then each step of the school's discipline policy is followed. - 3.
+In addition, if a student cheats, plagiarizes and/or lies, he/she may receive zero for the entire assignment and may not qualify for makeup of the assignment subject to the teacher's discretion.
+If the student cheats during a summative assessment, he/she will automatically receive a zero and will not be permitted to rewrite.